 - Job location: With direct hire, you get to pick and choose where you work.
 If you have a young family, working in a community hospital could be just right.
 On the other hand, if you’re single, an ER in a bustling urban center could be the perfect lifestyle for you.

 - Intangible benefits: When you receive a job offer, look up the hospital and reach out to the nurses already working there.
 Do they like their job?
 Is it a healthy, respectful working environment?
 Do the doctors and nurses have good relationships?
 The answers to these questions can tell you a lot about what it will be like to work at this particular job.

 Apply with HealthStaff to Start Getting Nursing Job Offers

-The bottom line is there’s a nursing shortage in the U.S. and Middle East, putting you in control of the job offers you consider.
-We have job offers waiting for you!
+The bottom line is there’s a nursing shortage in the United States and GCC, putting you in control of the job offers you consider.
+We have job offers waiting for you now!